-Siggerud started as an analyst at the agency’s Chicago field office just after earning her master’s degree in public policy.
+Siggerud started as an analyst at the agency’s Chicago field office just after earning her master’s degree in public policy in 1987.
 She has now risen to one of the GAO's top jobs, chief operating officer, and is a member of the agency's executive committee.
 As COO, Siggerud oversees all of the 700 to 800 reports GAO generates each year.

 Here she shares some of the insights she’s gleaned during her career.

 Is our government better or worse than people think?